TimFins/Software-Project-Checker-Winter-2025/06_Priority_Queue_Checker/README.md

 ### More requests when using Insomnia

 We recommend using Insomnia for easier testing.
-We have provided a `requests.yml` in this directory with more examples.
+We have provided requests as a `.yaml` file  in the `checker` directory with more examples.
 We would highly advise you trying it out.
 Please consult `03_Insomnia_Installation` with a guide on how to get started with Insomnia.

 ## Evaluation functions